AndersDeath/diary2/000-current.md

 So, I got an invitation to Wunderflats.
 I will have a technical call tomorrow.
 I hope everything will be good.
 Also DRS MILE again didn't send money to me.
 It's awful bullshit that destroys me.
 I am happy that this will be finished soon.
 I don't want to be there anymore.
 The product  turned to moe interesting direction, but management level sucks.
 Besides that I improved portfolio website significantly.
 Tomorrow I will proceed working on it because I cannot do anything that are related to DR SMILE.
 I pissed of the money situation.
 I also improved holy theory project a bit and created two other scripts that generate html and markdown websites.

-# 08 September - Thursday - Yerevan - 344 day of immigration
+# 08 September - Friday - Yerevan - 344 day of immigration